Accidents can be expensive and debilitating to an operation

 A 360-degree video telematics multi-channel camera system will eliminate blind spots on even the largest vehicles.
 A typical large vehicle configuration might comprise of a forward, side, rear, cargo, trailer, and driver-facing camera.
 An in-cab monitor empowers the driver with real-time, surround vehicle visibility.

-Technologies such as proximity sensors for pedestrian detection, artificial intelligence (AI), and machine learning, prevent accidents by keeping the driver alert and focused on the road.
+Technologies such as proximity sensors for pedestrian detection, artificial intelligence (AI), machine learning, and vehicle crash avoidance system prevent accidents by keeping the driver alert and focused on the road.

 Reputable providers will be able to customize the camera setup and carry out an unobtrusive installation so as not to interrupt your operation.